const-ae/treelabel/README.md

 ### Constructors

-The easiest way to make a `treelabel` vector, is to make one from a character vector.
-You just call the `treelabel` contructor provide the labels and the reference `tree`
+The easiest way to make a `treelabel` vector is to make one from a character vector.
+You call the `treelabel` constructor and provide the labels and the reference tree

 ``` r
 char_vec <- c("BCell", "EndothelialCell", "CD4_TCell", NA, "BCell", "EpithelialCell", "ImmuneCell")